Dynabyte/marley/README.md

 ### DELETION

-A person can choose to no longer be recognized by Marley, in which case their personal data and face encodings will be removed.
+A person can choose to no longer be recognized by Marley, in which case their personal data, face encodings and potential Google Calendar tokens will be removed.
 ![Deletion Use Case](https://github.com/Dynabyte/marley/blob/production/Diagrams/Deletion%20Request.png)

+### GOOGLE CALENDAR NOTIFICATIONS
+During registration a user can choose to enable Google calendar notifications in which case the next upcoming or ongoing Dynabyte event (only if it's for today) as well as how long time remains until the event will be shown when the person is recognized by the system.

-### REMOVE GOOGLE CALENDAR ACCESS
+### UPDATE GOOGLE CALENDAR ACCESS STATUS

-If a person no longer wants to see there calendar notifications they can choose to remove the Google Calendar access.
+If a person no longer wants to activate calendar notifications or disable calendar notifications they can choose to remove the Google Calendar access.

 ### MOTION DETECTION